Supporting Neurodiverse Adults in Federal Way, WA

 Individuals who live with neurodiverse brains see and engage with the world differently.
-Unfortunately, our world and its “rules” are not always friendly to those living with neurodiverse brains.
+Unfortunately, our world and its “rules” are not always friendly to those with neurodiverse minds.

-If we were to pause and take inventory of all the ways our brain works, we would quickly realize that our brain is capable of amazing things (although we know it doesn’t always feel this way).
+If we were to pause and take inventory of all the ways our brains work, we would quickly realize that the brain is capable of amazing things (although we know it doesn’t always feel this way).
 Many times we find that those living with a “diagnosis” actually have ways of engaging in the world in ways neurotypicals (that’s everyone else) only wish they could!

 What Celebrating Neurodiversity Means for You

-Supporting neurodiversity means that we help identify your strengths as well as your challenges.
+Supporting neurodiversity at our Federal Way counseling office means that we help identify your strengths as well as your challenges.
 Then, we get to use your strengths to target the areas of life that you are struggling with.

-Some focus areas in our work with our neurodiverse adult clients:
+Some focus areas in our work with our neurodiverse adult clients include:

-- Learn how to engage with neurotypicals more effectively
+- Learning how to engage with neurotypicals more effectively

-- Navigate the complex social world of their work environments
+- Navigating the complex social world of their work environments

-- Learn how to develop sustainable and healthy friendships
+- Learning how to develop sustainable and healthy friendships

-- Better understand the rules of engagement for dating and relationships
+- Better understanding the rules of engagement for dating and relationships

-- Become more active and engaged in their marriage
+- Becoming more active and engaged in their marriages

-- Successfully transition from home to college and/or living independently
+- Successfully transitioning from home to college and/or living independently

 We help parents, families, and significant others of neurodiverse individuals: